Picking Out Prefixes

 im- means not or into

-If we take the time to pick it apart, we see the root word is exist.
-We know that this word means:
+If you take the time to pick it apart, you see the root word is exist.
+You know that this word means the following.

 • to be